AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

    ![chlimage_1-76](assets/chlimage_1-76.png)

-1. Select the AEM user you want to create as a lead as the **Payload** for this workflow (home -&gt; users).
-Be sure to select the profile node of the user as it contains information like **givenName**, **familyName**, and so on, which are mapped to Salesforce lead's **FirstName** and **LastName** fields.
+1. Select the AEM user that you want to create as a lead as the **Payload** for this workflow (home -&gt; users).
+Be sure to select the profile node of the user as it contains information like **givenName**, and  **familyName**, which are mapped to Salesforce lead's **FirstName** and **LastName** fields.

    ![chlimage_1-77](assets/chlimage_1-77.png)

    >[!NOTE]
    >
    >Before starting this workflow, there are certain mandatory fields that a lead node in AEM must have before getting published to Salesforce.
-These are **givenName**, **familyName**, **company**and **email**.
-To see a complete list of mapping between AEM user and Salesforce lead, see [Mapping Configuration between AEM user and Slaesforce lead.](#mapping-configuration-between-aem-user-and-salesforce-lead)
+These are **givenName**, **familyName**, **company**, and **email**.
+To see a complete list of mappings between AEM user and Salesforce lead, see [Mapping Configuration between AEM user and Salesforce lead.](#mapping-configuration-between-aem-user-and-salesforce-lead)

 1. Click **OK**.
 The user information is exported to salesforce.com.
 You can verify it at salesforce.com.

    >[!NOTE]
    >
-   >The error logs will show you whether a lead is imported.
+   >The error logs show you whether a lead is imported.
 Check the error log for more information.

 ### Configuring the Salesforce.com Export workflow {#configuring-the-salesforce-com-export-workflow}

-You may need to configure the Salesforce.com Export workflow to match it to the correct Salesforce.com configuration or to make other changes.
+If necessary, configure the Salesforce.com Export workflow to match it to the correct Salesforce.com configuration, or to make other changes.

 To configure the Salesforce.com export workflow: